 I’m what you might call an accidental software engineer.
 I studied literature in college and graduated with a Bachelor of Arts in English.
 After graduation I planned to get a job in marketing, but my career took an unexpected turn towards technology.
 Despite having little to no experience with coding I became a highly-paid software engineer without a CS degree.

 My story is unique but the steps I took are straightforward and easy to follow.
 I’m living proof that liberal arts majors can become software engineers without technical degrees.
-I achieved phenomenal financial success as a computer programmer and I would do it all over again in a heartbeat.
+I achieved financial success as a computer programmer and I would do it all over again in a heartbeat.

 Start with an Introductory Computer Science Class